Neurocritical Care Fellowship (Florida)

 Neurocritical care is one of the newest and fastest-growing subspecialties in medicine.
 Neurocritical care brings together specially trained physicians and nurses using advanced technology to monitor and treat life-threatening neurological diseases and improve patient outcomes.

-Mayo Clinic in Florida offers a two-year Neurocritical Care Fellowship with many distinctive features:
+Mayo Clinic's campus in Jacksonville, Florida, offers a two-year Neurocritical Care Fellowship with many distinctive features:

 - The management of patients with acute neurological disorders in Mayo Clinic's dedicated Neuroscience Intensive Care Unit (NICU)